 The next time you need a healthy alternative to crackers or a break from carrots and celery for dipping into salsa or sauces, try these!

-- Very lightly oil a cookie sheet with olive oil (very lightly!), or use a silicone baking mat or parchment paper.
+- Very lightly oil a cookie sheet or use a silicone baking mat or parchment paper.

 - Turn the oven on 'Broil' and put the cheese in.

 - Watch carefully.
 It may take a little practice to learn timing.
 When bubbles slow down slightly and at first sign of browning, it's time to take them out.

 - Allow the cheese to cool slightly, then gently remove them using a thin spatula to a paper towel covered plate to cool completely.